Japan allocates ¥710 million from reserves to tackle Typhoon Hagibis damage | The Japan Times

 The funds will be used to set up temporary toilets and send necessities such as water, food and cardboard beds to shelters in central, eastern and northeastern parts of the country flooded by record-breaking rainfall over the weekend.

-The Cabinet will approve the disbursement later in the day, Abe told a Diet session.
+The Cabinet was set to approve the disbursement later in the day, Abe told a Diet session.
 Officials said the government is considering earmarking a larger share of the reserves for disaster relief and crafting a supplementary budget as well.

 As of Wednesday morning, there were about 4,400 evacuees in 188 shelters, according to the Cabinet Office.